awolosewicz/bmv2-remote-attestation/README.md

 Remote Attestation describes the ability to remotely verify the trustworthiness of something.
-This target possesses RA capabilities because it shares information on its state out of port 0 with anything that can read ethernet packets.
+This target possesses RA capabilities because it shares information on its state out of a specified RA port (default 0) with anything that can read ethernet packets.
 This information is generated and sent out in a way the P4 program nor the control plane can interfere with.
-Thus, whatever is connected to port 0 can use the shared information to determine if the switch is in a trusted configuration, and share its findings with other devices using conventional means.
+Thus, whatever is connected to this port can use the shared information to determine if the switch is in a trusted configuration, and share its findings with other devices using conventional means.